Graduate Assistant Health Insurance

 - End of third week in January (drop/add deadline) for late hires.

 - May 15 for all students with summer assistantships and fellowships.
 BOR policy does NOT require enrollment in coursework for any student workers, unless you are needing summer coursework or graduating (6 credits required).
 Students should be enrolled in summer coursework by the deadline.

 - End of 3rd week in May (drop/add deadline) for late hires.

-New for 2021-2022: the GA health insurance plan does NOT have vision and dental coverage for basic services.
-However, you may enroll in a new dental and/or vision policy which you pay for.
+The GA health insurance plan does NOT have vision and dental coverage for basic services.
+However, you may enroll in a new dental and/or vision offered through SureBridge which you pay for.
 To enroll in the extra benefits:

 - Click “Explore Policy” under Dental or Vision